netdata/learn/docs/cloud/insights/metric-correlations.md

 ## Usage tips!

+- When running Metric Correlations from the [Overview tab](https://learn.netdata.cloud/docs/cloud/visualize/overview#overview) across multiple nodes, you might find better results if you iterate on the initial results by grouping by node to then filter to nodes of interest and run the Metric Correlations again.
+So a typical workflow in this case would be to:
+ - If unsure what Node's you are interested in then run MC on all nodes.
+ - Within the initial results returned group the most interesting chart by node to see if the changes are acorss all nodes or a subset of nodes.
+ - If you see a subset of nodes clearly jump out when you group by node, then filter for just those nodes of interest and run the MC again.
+This will result in less aggregation needing to be done by Netdata and so should help give clearer results as you interact with the slider.
 - Use the `Volume` algorithm for metrics with a lot of gaps (e.g. request latency when there are few requests), otherwise stick with `KS2`
   - By default, Netdata uses the `KS2` algorithm which is a tried and tested method for change detection in a lot of domains.
 The [Wikipedia](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) article gives a good overview of how this works.
 Basically, it is comparing, for each metric, its cumulative distribution in the highlight window with its cumulative distribution in the baseline window.
 The statistical test then seeks to quantify the extent to which we can say these two distributions look similar enough to be considered the same or not.
 The `Volume` algorithm is a bit more simple than `KS2` in that it basically compares (with some edge cases sensibly handled) the average value of the metric across baseline and highlight and looks at the percentage change.
 Often both `KS2` and `Volume` will have significant agreement and return similar metrics.
   - `Volume` might favour picking up more sparse metrics that were relatively flat and then came to life with some spikes (or vice versa).
 This is because for such metrics that just don't have that many different values in them, it is impossible to construct cumulative distribution's that can then be compared.
 So `Volume` might be useful in spotting examples of metrics turning on or off. ![example where volume captured network traffic turning on](https://user-images.githubusercontent.com/2178292/182336924-d02fd3d3-7f09-41da-9cfc-809d01396d9d.png)